jonemo/blog.jonasneubert.com/content/posts/2022-09-30-barcode-reading-python.md

 [^1]: The verbs "read", "decode", and "scan" are often used synonymously for "barcode".
 When precise terminology matters, there are subtle differences between them: _Reading_ covers finding a barcode and decoding it. _Decoding_ is to convert an already located (and aligned and cropped) barcode into its corresponding value (usually a string or a number or URL).
 Arguably, you can't find a barcode without also decoding it, how else are you going to know that what you found actually is a barcode? _Scanning_ is a specific method for reading that involves a device that captures an image line by line, usually a laser.
 My post [Intro to Barcode Readers]({{< ref "2017-02-26-intro-to-barcode-readers.md" >}}) goes into more detail on how barcodes work.
 [^2]: Performance metrics for barcode reading are about read success rate and read speed.
 Success rate covers how stretched, misaligned, partially covered, faded, and otherwise damaged a barcode can be to still be read.
 Speed measures the time between data acquisition of the raw pixels and a decoded value being returned.
+[^3]: Thank you to [axxel](https://github.com/axxel) for [sending corrections](https://github.com/jonemo/blog.jonasneubert.com/commit/6814c5ec594975c7f2fb458a18b087359ff64e44#r118205554) about the zxing-cpp project.
+The post was updated to incorporate these on 2023-06-15.
-[^3]: Both happen to be headquartered in Canada: Dynamsoft is in Vancouver and Matrox in Montreal.
+[^4]: Both happen to be headquartered in Canada: Dynamsoft is in Vancouver and Matrox in Montreal.
 Matrox is now owned by [Zebra Technologies](https://en.wikipedia.org/wiki/Zebra_Technologies).
-[^4]: There's one exception to this criterion: The zbar PyPI package is mentioned in the text despite not working with recent versions of Python.
-It is mentioned because its former popularity and simple name make it show up in search results for many related terms.
-Omitting it entirely may have appeared like an oversight.